nim-lang/website/jekyll/_posts/2021-01-19-community-survey-results-2020.md

 author: The Nim Team
 ---

-Nim community survey 2020 has been open for one month, and we have received 769 responses, which we think it is large enough sample to draw the conclusions about our users and their habits.
+Nim community survey 2020 has been open for one month, and we have received 769 responses, which we think is large enough sample to draw the conclusions about our users and their habits.
 Before we go into details, we would like to thank all the people who took the time to respond.
 We really appreciate the feedback!